top of page

 Designed by architects Hal Thomson and Marion Fooshee, it features influences of English Georgian and French Renaissance styling.

-In 1921, the home was purchased by George E. Aldredge, a prominent banker.
-He and his wife Rena (Munger) were active civic leaders and major contributors to the arts.
+In 1921, the home was purchased by George Nathan Aldredge, a prominent banker.
+He and his wife, Rena (Munger), were active civic leaders and major contributors to the arts.
 In 1974, Mrs. Aldredge and her family gave the House to the Dallas County Medical Society Alliance Foundation to be used as its headquarters.

 1921.jpg